Singleness: What the Bible Says About Being Single

 There are many good reasons not to marry.
 First of all, God doesn't want everyone to marry.
 If you are one of those people, you should not fight against God's decision.
 God knows some people will have more time and will work better in the Kingdom of God if they are not married.

 Some singles follow the advice of Paul who did not criticize marriage but said he wished more people would remain unmarried like he was.
-That way they could devote themselves completely to the ministry without the added concerns of spouse and family as he had done.
+That way they could devote themselves completely to the ministry without the added concerns of spouse and family.

 Some singles are comfortable with their lives and prefer to remain single because they can serve God better.